MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

                    .ExecuteAsync();
 ```

+>[!NOTE]
+>Using an embedded web view with Microsoft Entra ID authorities will always result in the legacy web view (WebView1) engine being used, which may break scenarios where developers are relying on Windows Hello or FIDO authentication.

-### WithExtraScopeToConsent
+### WithExtraScopesToConsent

-This is used in an advanced scenario where you want the user to pre-consent to several resources upfront (and don't want to use the incremental consent which is normally used with MSAL.NET / the Microsoft identity platform v2.0).
-For details see [How-to : have the user consent upfront for several resources](#have-the-user-consent-upfront-for-several-resources) below
+<xref:Microsoft.Identity.Client.AcquireTokenInteractiveParameterBuilder.WithExtraScopesToConsent(System.Collections.Generic.IEnumerable{System.String})> is helpful in advanced scenario where the developer wants the user to pre-consent to several resources upfront and not have to use the incremental consent which is normally used with the Microsoft identity platform.
+For details see [How-to: have the user consent upfront for several resources](#have-the-user-consent-upfront-for-several-resources) below

 ```csharp
 var result = await app.AcquireTokenInteractive(scopesForCustomerApi)